 [slide 33]

 So, using a correlation matrix, I see that my SV and specifically, the epithelial cell are correlated.
-This allows me to infer that my SV is actually a surrogate for epithelial cells in my data.
+This allows me to infer that SV can be interpreted as a potential surrogate for intraindividual epithelial cell proportion differences in my data.

 [slide 34]